Apple iPhone 14 and watch includes satellite connectivity, health features

 Meanwhile, the new watch has a health and safety focus: Heart rate monitors and even a menstruation-tracker for women using a sensor to track the wearer’s temperature.

-Privacy and reproductive health data has become a focus for tech companies following a US Supreme Court decision that ended a constitutional right to abortion in the United States.
+Privacy and reproductive health data has become a focus for tech companies following a US Supreme Court decision that ended a constitutional right to abortion in the US.

 Apple said it does not have the key to decrypt health data such as cycle tracking.

-But while accessories like the Apple Watch have driven incremental sales from Apple’s existing user base, the iPhone remains the bedrock of its business with 52.4 per cent of sales in its most recent fiscal year.
+But while accessories such as the Apple Watch have driven incremental sales from Apple’s existing user base, the iPhone remains the bedrock of its business with 52.4 per cent of sales in its most recent fiscal year.

 Apple’s stock was up 0.6 per cent more than an hour into the presentation, in line with the start of the event and lagging the S&P 500’s gain of 1.5 per cent for the session.